nyukat/mammography_metarepository/README.md

 jakub@jakub:~/mammography_metarepository$ id
   uid=1000(jakub) gid=1000(jakub) ...
 ```
-You can use the above information to update the `users.txt` file:
+Then, you can use the above information to update the `users.txt` file:
 ```
 jakub,1000
 jakub,1000
 ```
+Note, that the first line comes from `gid`, while the second one comes from `uid`.

 *Access for multiple users*